atakanbodur/LogFiltering-MongoDB-Vert.x/README.md

 ## Parse logs from a logfile.txt to a JSON object
 ### Opening the File
 First I need to open the text file and read it line by line.
-I created a OpenLogFile.java in order to achieve this.
+I created an OpenLogFile.java in order to achieve this.
 The constructor of the class demands a `vertx`, a `filepath`, a `mongoclient` and an `openoptions`.
-It has a `execute()` function that simply will achieve my goal.
+It has an `execute()` function that simply will achieve my goal.

 I created a LogObject so that I can write the attributes of it to the database when reading the log is complete and, I use `io.vertx.core.file.AsyncFile` to open the file.